BiDAlab/TypeNet/README.md

 **TypeNet Architecture**
 The TypeNet architecture is depicted in Fig. 1.
 It is composed of two Long Short-Term Memory (LSTM) layers of 128 units (*tanh* activation function).
 Between the LSTM layers, we perform batch normalization and dropout at a rate of 0.5 to avoid overfitting.
 Additionally, each LSTM layer has a recurrent dropout rate of 0.2.

-In order to train TypeNet with sequences of different lengths $N$ within a single batch, we truncate the end of the input sequence when $N>M$ and zero pad at the end when $N<M$, in both cases to the fixed size $M$.
-Error gradients are not computed for those zeros and do not contribute to the loss function at the output layer thanks to the masking layer indicated in Fig.~\ref{LSTM}.
+In order to train TypeNet with sequences of different lengths *N* within a single batch, we truncate the end of the input sequence when *N>M* and zero pad at the end when *N<M*, in both cases to the fixed size *M*.
+The embedding vector provided are obtained for keystroke sequence of size *M=50* keys.

-Finally, the output of the model $\textbf{f}($\textbf{x}$)$ is an array of size $1 \times 128$ that we will employ later as an embedding feature vector to recognize subjects.
+Finally, the output of the model **f(x)** is an array of size *1X128* that we will employ later as an embedding feature vectors to authenticate subjects.

 ![](https://github.com/BiDAlab/BeCAPTCHA-Mouse/blob/master/Fig6.png)
 **Figure 2.
 The proposed architecture to train a GAN Generator of synthetic mouse trajectories.The Generator learns the human features of the mouse trajectories and generate human-like ones from Gaussian Noise.**